-In 2022 I've begun venturing into the world of illustration, which is immense fun!
+Since 2022 I've begun venturing into the world of illustration and design, which is immense fun!
 I've added a NEW section below where you can see some of my pieces.

 If you have questions about my artwork, do use our contact form.
 All images are copyright Keren Dibbens-Wyatt and appear here for viewing purposes only.
 Please do not share or save without permission.
 Thank you.
 Click on an image to view.